-For fall 2011, Elementary French, Accelerated French, German, Greek, and Spanish are available in the classroom.
+For fall 2014, Elementary French, Accelerated French, German, Spanish and Accelerated Spanish are available in the classroom.
 Elementary Latin is available online.
 Intermediate language courses in French, German and Spanish are available in the classroom.
-Intermediate Latin is also available in the classroom, listed under MLC 190.001.
+Intermediate Latin is also available in the classroom, listed under LAT 203.

 4. What about upper level courses?

-You can take upper level courses in French, German, Latin and Spanish, but not all courses are available every semester.
+You can take upper level courses in French and Spanish, but not all courses are available every semester.
 When you register, please consult the schedule of classes or the Department of Modern Languages and Classics to learn what courses are available.

 5. What languages can I major in?

 You can major in French and Spanish.
-You can also major in Romance Languages – French and Spanish, and Modern Languages – German and French or Spanish.
+You can also major in Romance Languages – French and Spanish.